ApurvaBhargava/SinGAN_MLP_approximator/README.md

 # SinGAN + MLP for superresolution

 This is an extension to the original SinGAN paper from where this repo is forked.
 The aim of this extension is to build a function approximator (MLP) over SinGAN to arbitrarily query a low resolution image for real-valued co-ordinates to perform superresolution.
-This is achieved by substituting the SinGAN generators with autoencoders and the encodings are fed into an MLP to predict pixel outputs from input coordinates.
+This is achieved by substituting the SinGAN generators with autoencoders and feeding the encodings to an MLP to predict pixel outputs from input coordinates.

 Please see the complete report [here](https://github.com/ApurvaBhargava/SinGAN_MLP_approximator/blob/master/3001ComputerVision%20Report.pdf).